kaloyan-marinov/examples-concurrent-programming/README.md

 	 the execution of another process

    - that is not necessarily the case for threads

+---

+The resource in [1] makes some additionals points about threads.
+Those points are as follows.

+   - threads are spawned by a main program

+   - threads may interrupt one another

+   - threads may communicate (important) information to one another or to the main program in several ways;
+     some of those ways are by:
+     (a) creating "events";
+     (b) passing information as arguments;

+   - threads must safeguard against modifying the same code in multiple places or in an undesired order;
+     that is called <u>synchronization</u>

+   - <u>a lock</u> is a synchronization mechanism
+     for enforcing access to sensitive/critical areas of program code - such as:

+        - shared memory

+        - global data/variables

+      ```python
+      # Thread 1
+      x = 0
+      x_lock = threading.Lock()
+      with x_lock:
+          x = x + 1 # critical section

+      # Thread 2
+      x = 0
+      x_lock = threading.Lock()
+      with x_lock:
+          x = x - 2 # critical section
+      ```

 # The Global Interpreter Lock (GIL) in CPython